TIBCOSoftware/snappydata/docs/architecture.md

 5. To prevent running out of memory, tables can be configured to evict or overflow to disk using an LRU strategy.
 For instance, an application may ingest all data into HDFS while preserving the last day’s worth of data in memory.

 6. Once ingested, the data is readily available for interactive analytics using SQL.
-Similar to stream analytics, SnappyData can again use approximate query processing to ensure interactive analytics on massive historical data in accordance to users’ requested accuracy.
+Similar to stream analytics, SnappyData can again use Synopsis Data Engine to ensure interactive analytics on massive historical data in accordance to users’ requested accuracy.

 ### Hybrid Cluster Manager